-The BETYdb repository has a large number of example SQL queries if you search for the terms 'select' and 'join' in its issues.
+The BETYdb repository has a large number of example SQL queries if you search for the terms .

 SQL is the most flexible way of querying data from BETYdb.
-The full list of tables and schema on the website is up to date with the current database, but the tables below are stable.
+The full l and on the website is up to date with the current database, but the tables below are stable.

 These are the core tables required to query traits and yields: